vierbergenlars/VlRadRestBundle/Resources/doc/4-services.md

 ### Dependency injection tags

 All services can be assigned one or more tags in the service definition.
 If you tag your resource manager, authorization checker and form with `radrest.resource_manager`, `radrest.authorization_checker` and `radrest.form`, the frontend manager will be automagically be created for you.
 The tags also need a `resource` attribute that defines a unique resource name across the whole application.
 It will be used to match up the resource manager, authorization checker and form.

+The tag `radrest.authorization_checker` will automatically construct the authorization checker with the default factory.
+To prevent this, add a factory class or factory service yourself, of add a `factory=false` attribute to the tag.

+Additionally, the `radrest.entity_repository` tag will create an entity repository for the Doctrine entity.

 The resource manager and the authorization checker are required, the form may be omitted (keep in mind POST, PUT and PATCH actions will be disabled if no form is registered).